thewatts/primer/README.md

 Specifically built to answer
 [Problem 7 from Project Euler](http://projecteuler.net/problem=7 "Problem 7 | Project Euler")

+## How do I use this and its amazingness?!

+`ruby lib/primer.rb` should do the trick, though I'm new at this thing.

 ## Things I've learned thus far (as obvious as they may be)

 ### Methods